harshjaiswal848/ai-code-reviewer/README.md

 ## 📜 License

-This project is developed for educational purposes.
+This project is developed for educational and learning purposes.